AxeBearDev/php-magic/readme.md

 **Important Hints**

-The [visibility](https://www.php.net/manual/en/language.oop5.visibility.php) of the properties and methods that you want to use with the `Magic` trait is important.
-The class members being [overloaded](https://www.php.net/manual/en/language.oop5.overloading.php) should be `protected` or `private`.
-That ensures that the magic methods for those class members are called (rather than being called directly.)
+The [visibility](https://www.php.net/manual/en/language.oop5.visibility.php) of the properties and methods that you use with the `Magic` trait is important.
+The class members being [overloaded](https://www.php.net/manual/en/language.oop5.overloading.php) should be inaccessible, either `protected` or `private`, so that the magic methods can be called.

 ## Events